 Having said that, the 107 manages a neat balance of being simple, yet not feeling spartan in the process.
 It has a neat, funky design that perfectly nails the brief of being cool as well as inexpensive.

 The doors feature the basics while at the front edge is the joystick for the manual door mirror adjustment.
-The steering wheel itself is a delightfully old school affair that’s devoid of buttons, and instead has just an airbag.
-Infront of this is a simple instrument pod.
-Some models also have a supplementary rev-counter in a separate pod mounted at two o’clock from the main pod.
+The steering wheel itself is a delightfully old-school affair that’s devoid of buttons and instead has just an airbag.
+In front of this is a simple instrument pod.
+Some models also have a supplementary rev counter in a separate pod mounted at two o’clock from the main pod.

-Yes, the Peugeot 107 is small on the outside, but it’s perfectly roomy enough for you and 3 mates.
+Yes, the Peugeot 107 is small on the outside, but it’s perfectly roomy enough for you and three mates.
 You might not be able to stretch out in front, but there’s more than enough legroom for you to avoid feeling cramped.

 There’s also plenty of headroom, and even though there’s no seat-height adjustment you won’t feel like you’re having to peer over the steering wheel rim.

 Those in the back will need a bit of compromise from those in front if they’re to feel completely comfortable.
 The boot, however, is small.
 Wherever you go in your 107, you’ll need to pack light, and there’s also quite a lip to lift items over.